CMSgov/dpc-static-site/common/docsV1.md

 **1. Download the snippet.txt file located in the DPC Portal to create a signature.**

-- You are also able to download the snippet.txt file using the command invocation below:
+- If you are unable to download the snippet.txt file with a GUI you can download the file using the command invocation below:
-  <p style="font-weight: 700;">Please refer to this method of downloading the snippet.txt file if you see the error stating <span style="color: #d14">"Unable to verify your public key"</span> in the DPC Portal.</p>

   ~~~
   curl -JLO https://raw.githubusercontent.com/CMSgov/dpc-app/master/dpc-web/public/snippet.txt